Pinot Meunier: Other regions

 In Germany, Pinot Meunier is used most often to make still red wines under its synonyms Schwarzriesling, Müllerrebe and Müller-Traube.
 The style of those wines ranges from simple, light, off-dry (halbtrocken) to rich, dry with substantial flavors.
 More recently, Schwarzriesling is used also to make dry white wines with a fresh, fruity character.
 Most German plantings of the variety (1795 ha out of 2424 ha, or 74%, in the year 2006) are found in Württemberg.
-Here it is used to make a local speciality known as Schillerwein which is characterized by its light pink color, smokey noted and slightly higher acidity than wines made from Spätburgunder (Pinot noir).
+Here it is used to make a local speciality known as Schillerwein which is characterized by its light pink color, smoky noted and slightly higher acidity than wines made from Spätburgunder (Pinot noir).
 Some growers in Württemberg have been promoting a particular clone of Pinot Meunier that has developed in the region known as Samtrot.
 Pinot Meunier is also found in significant quantities in the German wine regions of Baden, Franconia and Palatinate.
 Despite the variety's connection with Champagne, it only recently become popular to use Schwarzriesling in the production of sparkling wines Sekt, often not blended with its Champagne partners but as pure brut Schwarzriesling "Sekt".
 Pinot Meunier is also grown in the German-speaking parts of Switzerland and in small quantities in Austria.

 In California, American sparkling wine producers wishing to emulate the Champagne method began planting Pinot Meunier in the 1980s.
 Today most of the state's plantings are located in the Carneros AVA.
-Bouchaine Vineyards, Mumm Napa and Domaine Chandon are a few wineries in the all of the Napa Valley to produce a still Pinot Meunier.
+Bouchaine Vineyards, Mumm Napa and Domaine Chandon are a few wineries in all of the Napa Valley to produce a still Pinot Meunier.
 In Australia, the grape has had a longer history in Australian wine production than Pinot noir.
 In the Grampians region of Victoria, Pinot Meunier was known at one time as Miller's Burgundy and used to make still red varietal wine.
 In the late 20th century plantings were starting to decline until a revival of Champagne-style sparkling wine took hold in the 2000s which sparked renewed interest in Pinot Meunier.
 The New Zealand wine industry has recently discovered Pinot Meunier for both still & sparkling wine production.
 As a varietal red wine, Pinot Meunier tends to produce slightly jammy, fruity wines with moderate acidity and low tannins.